What Is Employee Engagement and How Do You Improve It?

 Q05 Someone cares about me:

-Ask employees: What would make you feel like a valued member of this team?
+Ask employees: What would make you feel like a valued team member?
 Individualize the approach to leading team members based on how they say they want to be treated.

 Q07 My opinions count: